Border incidents with China will continue till boundary agreement is reached: Army chief

 In 2017, Indian and Chinese troops were engaged in a 73-day stand-off in Doklam tri-junction which even triggered fears of a war between the two nuclear-armed neighbours.

 The India-China border dispute covers the 3,488-km-long LAC.
-China claims Arunachal Pradesh as part of southern Tibet while India contests it
+China claims Arunachal Pradesh as part of southern Tibet while India contests it.
+PTI